 The scheme aims to ensure that the greatest priority goes to those with the greatest need rather than to those who simply experienced the temporary misfortune of a brief period of homelessness.
 In accordance with the changes brought in by the Localism Act 2011 we no longer make the presumption that most applicants owed the main homelessness duty will have the duty ended with an offer of public rented housing.
 Hence there are distinctions made in the scheme between homeless applicants who applied before and after 9th November 2012.
-The scheme gives those who are homeless, as required by law, "reasonable preference", but homeless people will only receive a high level of priority for an allocation of public rented housing if their household is vulnerable for reasons other than homelessness, or if they are working and have a child of primary school age, or if it is needed in the council's interest in order to manage the costs of homelessness.
+The scheme gives those who are homeless, as required by law, "reasonable preference", but homeless people will only receive a high level of priority for an allocation of public rented housing if their household is vulnerable for reasons other than homelessness, or if it is needed in the council's interest in order to manage the costs of homelessness.

-because the latter do not have to agree to an offer of private sector housing aimed at ending the full duty $% \left( {\left( {n{\rm s}} \right)^2 } \right)$
+$[\]clubsuit \\ Because the latter do not have to agree to an offer of private sector housing aimed at ending the full duty$